dayeggpi/PocketMoneyTracker/README.md

 Alternatively, instead of point 3, you can compile to an .exe file using command:<br/>
 `pip install pyinstaller`<br/>
 followed by <br/>
-`pyinstaller --onefile --windowed --name "PocketMoneyTracker" main.py` and run this exe file (in `dist` folder).
+`pyinstaller --onefile --windowed --name "PocketMoneyTracker" main.py` and run this exe file (in `dist` folder taht will be generated).
+Or, download an already compiled exe file from this repo.

 ## data.json
 The same data.json file is usable in both python and php config (ie. you can copy it from one to the other construct and it will work).